We believe in the power of girls.

 These two dog obsessed, french-fry loving gals are constantly laughing till they cry or crying till they laugh and there is certainly no stopping them when it comes to crushing goals – especially the ones that they set together!

-My role as CIO at gracie’s gals is very important to me.
-To me, it means that I have a responsibility to be a role model for all of the gals who join us.
-I want girls at gg’s to know that being who they are is enough.
-I want them to be confident and proud of who they are and most importantly; I want them to love who they are!
+My role as CIO at gracie’s gals is very important to me!
+To me, it means that I have a responsibility to be a role model for all of the gals who join us - but I'm still finding my way too!